L13/vscode-diff/README.md

 - Added mini map for the list view.
 - Added scrollbar to the mini map.
 - Added more details to the stats.
+- Added description `Ignored EOL` in list view if file was compared with ignoring end of line.

 ## Features